akauppi/GroundLevel-firebase-es/packages/app/README.md

 ## Getting started

 ```
-$ CYPRESS_INSTALL_BINARY=0 npm install
+$ npm install
 ```

+>Note: This will take *ages* on the first time, since it's loading not only the `npm` dependencies but a ~600MB Cypress binary, as well.
+>
->Note: The `CYPRESS_INSTALL_BINARY=0` speeds up the install by skipping downloading the binary part of Cypress.
-It's only needed for running tests - we'll get back to it.
+>If you don't need Cypress (yet), `CYPRESS_INSTALL_BINARY=0 npm install` speeds up the install by skipping downloading the binary part.

 Launch the app: